lFer17/lFer17/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lfer17&label=Profile%20views&color=0e75b6&style=flat" alt="lfer17" /> </p>

+<p>FullStack developer with more experience on the FRONT-END side in other hand in BACK-END I've knowledge to understand, develop.
+100% team player.
+In a few years I would like to specialize my career in cybersecurity.</p>

 - 🌱 I’m currently learning **cybersecurity and ethical hacking to explore and improve in the creation of robust and secure code.**